-If you're a child enthralled by the violin, come and visit Miss Myra.
+If you're a child enthralled by the violin, viola, or cello, come and visit Miss Myra.
 Bring your parent (who will be your teacher at home) and visit a lesson at my studio in Athol.

 I am a certified Suzuki violin teacher, capable of teaching Books 1-3 of the Suzuki repertoire.
 I began teaching the method at the Performing Arts School of Worcester (PASOW) in 1997 after training with Ms. Carol Sykes, in N. Falmouth, MA.
-Leaving PASOW in 2002 to join the staff at Apple Tree Arts, I continue to teach all young beginners using the Suzuki approach.
-A Recommended plan: weekly half hour lessons.
+Leaving PASOW in 2002 to join the staff at Apple Tree Arts, I continue to teach all young beginners using the Suzuki approach, supplemented with folk fiddling tunes.
+Recommended plan: weekly half hour lessons.

 If you are a young person, age 8 to 16, I may recommend a different approach, using the best from various methods including the teaching of the late Dr. George Bornoff, with whom I studied.
 This approach gives the student many valuable tools to use regardless of what style of music is desired.
 I also incorporate the body awareness and improvisation teachings of Julie Lyonn Lieberman in New York, NY.
 Recommended plan: weekly half or three quarter hour lessons.